orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

 sellerSortedProducts
 ```

-As you can see in the last example, you can condense your closure down and even remove the `return` statement if you can manage to fit it all on one line of code.
+As you can see in the last example, you can condense your closure down and even remove the `return` statement if it fits on one line of code.

 ## Extensions